katrienantonio/hands-on-machine-learning-R-module-1/README.md

 ### Local installation

 Please bring a laptop with a recent version of R and RStudio installed.
+You can visit the folder ‘prework’ on the GitHub repo to find installation instructions for both.
 Make sure you can connect your laptop to the internet (or download the course material one day before the start of the workshop).
-You will
+You will need:
-need:

   - R (at least 3.5.2 <https://cloud.r-project.org/bin/windows/base/>)
   - RStudio